asbjornenge/thinking-in-react/exercises/step_2__build_static_version_in_react__part_1/problem.md

 Let's build top-down.
 Build the top level component; `FilterableProductTable`.

+Simply refer to the React docs if you need help executing this step; `http://facebook.github.io/react/docs/getting-started.html`

 # HINT(s)

 You are going to need reactjs for this exercise.
 Install it using npm.